No one knows as much as everyone.

 Jeremy serves as a volunteer leader nationally, regionally, and locally for both the US Green Building Council and the not-for-profit organization he co-founded, Historic Green.
 He earned a Bachelor of Science in Architecture from Washington University in St. Louis.

 Jeff Shaffer is a design team member in BNIM's Des Moines office.
 His experience in a variety of project types for both private and public clients has allowed him to work effectively within a complex team environment.
-Recent project experience includes a two-building development on Qualcomm's Pacific Center Campus in San Diego; a new Preschool and Psychology facility at Grinnell College in Grinnell, Iowa; and a study for Dickenson Law Firm in Des Moines, Iowa.
+Recent project experience includes a two-building development on the Pacific Center Campus Development in San Diego; a new Preschool and Psychology facility at Grinnell College in Grinnell, Iowa; and a study for Dickenson Law Firm in Des Moines, Iowa.

 Jeff earned a Bachelor of Architecture from Iowa State University.